NadirJ/dnscrypt-proxy-2-docker/README.md

 This image comes with a configuration which:

-* Looks up queries via DNS-over-HTTPS (DoH) to Google Public DNS (8.8.8.8) and Cloudflare DNS (1.1.1.1)
+* Looks up queries via DNS-over-HTTPS (DoH) to the fastest two resolvers out of a list of trusted DNSCrypt servers that support DNSSEC, don't filter and don't log
-* Listens on all interfaces
+* Has all privacy and safety options enabled

-You can run with this configuration:
+You can run it with this configuration:

 `docker run -p 53:53/udp atemu12/dnscrypt-proxy-2-docker`